 Best Pedestal Fan of 2021

-If you're searching for a pedestal fan that comes with lots of options and a fully functional range of speeds, look no further than the Pelonis Silent Turbo.
-This fan has 12 different speeds that let you find the perfect airflow for your needs.
-Stretching just over 54" high, it's also one of the tallest fans we tested and the quietest — barely audible when on its "silent" mode.
+Need a pedestal fan with lots of options and a fully functional range of speeds?
+Our favorite model is the Pelonis Silent Turbo.
+This fan has 12 different speeds so you can achieve the ideal airflow for your needs.
+Stretching just over 54" high, it's one of the tallest fans we tested and also the quietest — barely audible when on its "silent" mode.
 It has 3 additional modes, including "sleep" which gradually slows down over several hours, and "natural" which has variable speeds to blend more organically into the background.
 Additionally, you can set it to turn off after 30 minutes, 12 hours, or anything in between.
-The handy remote comes with a battery, and the lights helpfully turn off after a few seconds, making it ideal for bedroom use.
+The handy remote comes with a battery, and the lights power off after a few seconds, making it ideal for nighttime bedroom use.
 Unlike many others, it also remembers your last settings when you turn it back on, so no need to fight through all 12 speeds every time you want to use it.
-A heavy base helps it to be pretty stable, too.
+A heavy base aids with stability, too.

 Directions of Pivot: Down 8 degrees, up 16 degrees